top of page

 • Do you have a cage?
 If so what type/size and what is the largest spacing between the bars.
 Please send a photo of your cage.

-Please email your answers and photo of cage (if you have one) to:
+Please email your answers along with any other information that might be helpful along with photo of cage (if you have one) to:

 ausrfs@ausrfs.org.au